AurelianSpodarec/luavel.com/README.md

 # Tables AKA Objects/Arrays

-You can follow along and compile lua online without downloading it: https://replit.com/languages/lua
+You can follow along and compile Lua online without downloading it: https://replit.com/languages/Lua

 Official Download site for Lua: